 The Act requires registrants to declare if they were paid for consultant lobbying in the three months before they applied to join the Register.
-For the avoidance of doubt, such activity would be a breach of the provisions of the Act which require registration before any consultant lobbying is conducted.
+Any such activity would be a breach of the provisions of the Act which require registration before any consultant lobbying is conducted.